Mini-GT/we-phixs/README.md

 ## 📖 Overview

 WePhixs is a real-time collaborative pixel‑painting platform where users paint on a shared canvas with live updates powered by Socket.IO.
 The backend is built with NestJS, using Prisma + PostgreSQL to store pixel data, user activity, guild info, and leaderboard stats.
-The server applies cooldowns and validation to prevent abuse, while the app includes password reset using Resend SMTP for secure one‑time token links.
+The server applies cooldowns and validation to prevent abuse, while the app includes password reset using Mailcow:Dockerized for SMTP secure one‑time token links.
 Users can join or create Guilds, collaborate as groups, climb the daily/weekly/monthly/all‑time Leaderboards, and inspect any pixel to see who placed it and when.
 A built‑in Report & Feedback System allows users to submit bugs and feature requests directly inside the app.

 The frontend is a fully responsive Next.js + TailwindCSS UI.
-The entire stack is containerized with Docker, deployed on OVH Cloud, and served through Caddy with Cloudflare for DNS + SSL.
+The entire stack is containerized with Docker, deployed on OVH Cloud, having own mail server with mailcow, and served through Caddy with Cloudflare for DNS + SSL.

 ---
 <img width="1919" height="913" alt="image" src="https://github.com/user-attachments/assets/12a129c6-fbb3-472c-a836-264c3e1324e4" />